Excerpt 1—Darkness

 “I prefer Dairy Queen,” Daddy John said.
 “I like their hot dogs.”

 “Why would we travel five hundred miles to eat at the same restaurant we can eat at back home?”
-Debbie Mom said.
+Debbie Mom asked.

 Nobody asked me.
 We ended up at Howard Johnson’s.